top of page

 How It Works:

-✔️ Provide a simple DNA sample (simple cheek swab).
+✔️ Provide a simple DNA sample (a simple cheek swab)

 The Future of Medicine is Personalized